Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 The installation steps are easy to follow, and the wiki is filled with enough description and troubleshooting to avoid any errors.
 Even maintenance-wise, I haven't seen any disastrous breaking change.

 This is certainly not an OS for newbie, i.e, non-C programmers, but this is also certainly not an OS for hardcore Linux users living in their basement with programming socks.
+This OS is much closer to Fedora than Arch Linux.

-Basically, If you can install Arch Linux, there is no reason to try Gentoo Linux, especially if your computer has a beefy CPU.
+Actually, if you can install Arch Linux, there is no reason not to try Gentoo Linux, especially if your computer has a beefy CPU.

 ## Tackling the myths about Gentoo Linux